As you discover more about WordPress, you may occasionally come across references to the term blogroll.

 Advanced

-- Image Address: Lets you specify an image to be displayed with the link.
-Add the URL of your image and make sure that your image is small (around 16×16 like a favicon).
+- Image Address: Specify an image to be displayed with the link.
+Add the image URL and make sure that your image is small (around 16×16 like a favicon).

-- RSS Address: If your theme allows it, the RSS feed associated with the link can be displayed next to your links.
+- RSS Address: If your theme allows it, the RSS feed associated with the link can be displayed next to your link.

-Enter information into the above fields or just leave this section blank.
+Enter information into the above fields or just leave this section ignore this section.

-Note: If you select Keep this link private, your link will not be visible when links are displayed on your site …
+Note: If you select the checkbox next to Keep this link private, your link will not be visible in your Blogroll section …

 (Make your links private)

-Making links private lets you add links and then toggle their visibility on or off without deleting these (this is useful if you want to use seasonal links) …
+Making links private lets you toggle their visibility on and off without deleting these (this is useful if you would like links to display during certain periods and hide them when they are no longer required) …

 (Toggle link visibility on and off)